New Family Information

 April 13: Cheerleading uniform fittings in Crum Gym, 5pm

-Students wishing to participate must have a current physical exam.
+Students wishing to participate on a team for the 2017-2018 school year must have a current physical exam.

 Dean of Students: Kim Randolph / 713-512-3465

 Academic Dean (11th and 12th Grade): Mary Newton / 713-512-3412

 Assistant Academic Dean (9th and 10th Grade): Eric Lerch / 713-512-3690

 Director of Academic Assistance: Jenny Cantrell / 713-512-3677

 Director of College Counseling: Julie Rollins / 713-512-3451